 Now tie that in with the outpouring of God’s love through the Spirit in verse 5.
 Do you see the connection?
 God pours out his love in our hearts, and God demonstrates his love by directing our minds to consider the death of his Son.
 This is why I said the experience of God’s love has factual, objective content.
 It is mediated, or communicated, through objective truth about the death of Christ.
 You don’t get the experience by emptying your head.
 You get it in seeing the demonstration — by seeing the glory of the love of God in the real historical work of Christ.

-Today I want to make two more points about his experience of God's love.
+Today I want to make two more points about this experience of God’s love.

 3. It is experienced by all Christians in some measure.